<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=593372994460473&amp;ev=PageView&amp;noscript=1">

 Handheld Edgers

-Another handheld option, these edgers are designed to work along floor edges.
+Another handheld option is an edge sander, which is designed to work along floor edges.
 They're a lighter, smaller commercial option that can be difficult to control for inexperienced users.

 Edgers, however, are necessary for any project.
-By enabling corners and other hard-to-reach areas to be fully sanded, handheld edgers ensure a complete, professional-looking result.
+They enable full sanding of corners and other hard-to-reach areas, ensuring a complete, professional-looking result.

 Commercial Drum Sanders